ismd/bitwarden-cli-debian/debian/TESTING-CLEAN-BUILD.md

 **What this does:**
 - `npm ci` - Installs all dependencies into node_modules/
-- `npm run package:oss:lin` - Builds the binary AND downloads Node.js base binary (~50MB) into .pkg-cache/
+- `npm run dist:oss:lin` - Builds the app, packages it with pkg, AND downloads Node.js base binary (~50MB) into .pkg-cache/
 - `create-orig-tarball.sh` - Creates tarball including both node_modules/ and .pkg-cache/

 The .pkg-cache is essential for offline builds on Debian's buildd infrastructure!